EasyDynamics/easydynamics.github.io/index.md

 ## Requesting access to private repositories as a member

-If you are signed in as a member of the Easy Dynamics organization, and still don't see the repository, you will need to request access using the form linked below.
+If you are signed in as a member of the Easy Dynamics organization and still can't access a known repository, you will need to request access using the form linked below.
 The form will ask for the following information:

 | GitHub Username  | The username of the GitHub user that needs access to the repository   |
 | Repository Link  | The link/URL to the repository                                        |